 Turn this topic into action

-If this topic has a direct impact on your business, explore our company formation and structuring support to secure your legal form, incorporation steps and cross-functional setup in Luxembourg.
+If this topic has a direct impact on your business, explore our Luxembourg accounting support to organise closing, annual accounts, eCDF preparation and RCS filing deadlines.

 Annual accounts must be approved within six months of the financial year-end and filed with the LBR within one month after approval, with an absolute maximum of seven months after year-end.